ShrudhiPriya/LeetCode-Challenges/README.md

-# CodeWars-Challenges
+# LeetCode-Challenges
-Here are the Codewars' Katas I've solved and committed in this repository.
+Here are the LeetCode Challenges I've solved and committed in this repository.